gdichicago/gdichicago.com/README.md

 It also contains the static pages for the site.

-## CDN

-This site uses the Amazon CDN.
-It's lovely.

-There are some GDI assets already stored on the CDN, you can find them [here](https://gitlab.com/gdichicago/website-assets)

 ## How it works

 ### Adding new submodules

-You want to add all new submodules in the `public` folder.
+You want to add all new submodules in the root folder of the repo.

 ```
-git submodule add https://gitlab.com/gdichicago/pairup.git public/pairup
+git submodule add https://gitlab.com/gdichicago/pairup.git pairup
 ```

 **All submodules must have the content compiled and read for upload.**